Infocaster/UrlTracker/readme.txt

 ===============================================================================

 When you install this package, only the assembly is being copied to the bin folder.
-To complete the installation, open umbraco and the UrlTracker's final install steps will be executed.
+To complete the installation, open umbraco and the URL Tracker's final install steps will be executed.
 Also remember to build the project.

 For more information, check out the links below: